alexandermendes/jest-amp/README.md

 ### `script`

-Inject any required async script elements into the document head.
+Inject any required script elements into the document head.

 ```js
 import { amp } from 'jest-amp';